icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [StatusPile](https://www.statuspile.com/) - A status page of status pages.
 Could you track the status pages of your upstream providers?
   * [Stickies](https://stickies.app/) - Visual collaboration app used for brainstorming, content curation, and notes.
 Free for up to 3 Walls, unlimited users, and 1 GB storage.
   * [Stacks](https://betterstacks.com/) - Content workspace with integrated notes, links, and file storage to navigate information overload.
 Forever free personal plan.
+  * [StreamBackdrops](https://streambackdrops.com) — Free HD virtual backgrounds for video calls and team meetings.
+Professional backgrounds for Zoom, Teams, and Google Meet.
+No signup required, free for personal use.
   * [talky.io](https://talky.io/) — Free group video chat.
 Anonymous.
 Peer‑to‑peer.
 No plugins, signup, or payment required
   * [Teamhood](https://teamhood.com/) - Free Project, Task, and Issue-tracking software.
 Supports Kanban with Swimlanes and full Scrum implementation.
 Has integrated time tracking.
 Free for five users and three project portfolios.
   * [Teamplify](https://teamplify.com) - improve team development processes with Team Analytics and Smart Daily Standup.
 Includes full-featured Time Off management for remote-first teams.
 Free for small groups of up to 5 users.